-Ronna Ronney has served as a director since 1999 and also served as a director of our Michigan health plan since from 1999 to 2003.
+Ronna Ronney has served as a director since 1999 and also served as a director of our Michigan health plan from 1999 to 2003.
 She has served as a director for Park-Ohio Holding Corporation, a publicly-traded logistics company, from 1999 to the present.
 Ms. Ronney was a candidate for the United States Senate in 1996.
 She has published two books.
 From 1989 to 1993 she served as Chairperson of the President's Commission on White House Fellowships.
 From 1984 to 1992, Ms. Ronney served as the Republican National Committeewoman for the state of Michigan, and from 1982 to 1985, she served as Commissioner of the Presidents' National Advisory Council on Adult Education.

 Ronald Lossett, CPA, D.B.A. has served as a director since 2002.
-Mr. Lossett has served as a director of our California health plan since 1997.
-He was Chairman of the Board of Pacific Physician Services, Inc. and Chief Executive Officer prior to its merger with MedPartners, Inc. in 1996.
+Mr. Lossett served as a director of our California health plan from 1997 to 2002.
+He was President and Chief Executive Officer of EPIC, L.P., a physician practice management company, until his retirement in 2000 and was Chairman of the Board of Pacific Physician Services, Inc. and Chief Executive Officer prior to its merger with MedPartners, Inc. in 1996.
 Mr. Lossett is a certified public accountant.